August 8, 2023

-This blog is one I shared in the Spring, but Susie Ma’am asked that I repost it for you now.
+This blog is one I wrote 2 years ago, but Susie Ma’am asked that I repost it for you now.
 I might not be a wise man, but I am wise enough to listen to her!!

-This is the third in a series of four blogs.
+This was the third in a series of four blogs.
 The first two describe two critical trends that have affected children in concerning ways: 1) parenting trends and 2) the pandemic.
-If you have not read them, I suggest that they will help you understand this blog and the next one.
+You do not need to read them, but I share in case you do.

 This blog and its successor are about the ways that summer camp can help address these trends and help our children be more capable, contributing, confident, and content.
 The next blog will talk about how camp allows kids to be Tech Free and Happy.

 This blog is about Making Strong Kids.

 As my previous articles detail, our children are more anxious now than they have been.
 They feel less capable of overcoming challenges and are less resilient.
 As parents, we strive to protect and assist them.
 In the short term, we can mitigate their struggles, but our ultimate goal is to have them not just survive, but thrive without us.

 We want our children to be strong, resilient, and confident.
 A few years ago, I fell in love with the concept of “anti-fragility”.
 The idea is that an item or a person can be one of three things:

 Often parents hope for resilience, but soon learn that culture, media, and parenting styles are actually cultivating fragility.